Therapeutics

 In January 2017, the Georgetown University group began a single-center, Phase 2 safety study in Alzheimer’s disease.
 It enrolled 37 participants with mild to moderate AD confirmed by CSF Aβ levels or amyloid PET scan, or both.
 They took 150 mg nilotinib daily for six months, followed by 300 mg for six months, or matching placebo.
 According to published data, the total number of side effects was the same for drug and placebo, but people on the high dose experienced significantly more instances of agitation, aggression, and irritability (Turner et al., 2020; see also Tan et al., 2021).
 Drug concentrations in CSF reached 3.5 and 4.7 nM on the low and high doses, respectively, and did not result in detectable inhibition of Abl kinase.
 CSF Aβ42 was significantly reduced in the treated group compared with placebo at 12 months, and accumulation of amyloid in the frontal lobe was slowed.
 Tau and phospho-tau were unchanged.
 No differences were seen in exploratory clinical, cognitive, functional, or behavioral measures.

-Another Phase 2 trial at Georgetown University is testing nilotinib in patients with DLB.
-Beginning in July 2019, this study compares 200 mg daily of nilotinib or placebo taken for six months, followed by a one-month washout in 60 participants.
-The primary outcome is safety and tolerability; secondary outcomes are drug levels in CSF and plasma, changes in HVA in CSF, amyloid burden by PET, and other, unspecified surrogate and exploratory biomarkers for DLB, as well as measures of cognition, behavior, and motor function.
-The trial will run through April 2023.
+Another Phase 2 trial at Georgetown University tested nilotinib in patients with DLB.
+Beginning in July 2019, this study planned to compare 200 mg daily of nilotinib or placebo taken for six months, followed by a one-month washout in 60 participants.
+The primary outcome was safety and tolerability; secondary outcomes were drug levels in CSF and plasma, changes in HVA in CSF, amyloid burden by PET, and other, unspecified surrogate and exploratory biomarkers for DLB, as well as measures of cognition, behavior, and motor function.
+The trial finished in December 2023, and results were presented at the October 2024 CTAD conference in Madrid.
+Due to the COVID pandemic, only 43 people enrolled, fewer than expected.
+No one dropped out due to side effects, and there were no serious adverse events related to drug.
+Overall, the treated group had fewer adverse events, including falls, than placebo.
+In exploratory endpoints, nilotinib improved the ADAS-Cog14 and the MDS-UPDRS cognition scale.
+Treatment did not change motor function, but reduced measures of irritability and apathy, and cognitive fluctuations.

 The Georgetown investigators founded the company KeifeRx.
 In December 2021, KeifeRx registered a Phase 3 clinical trial for a new, low-dose formulation of nilotinib in AD.
 In 50 centers across the U.S., the study is to enroll 1,275 patients diagnosed with early AD, defined as a CDR of 0.5 or 1, MMSE scores between 20 and 27, and PET or CSF evidence of brain amyloid.
 The study will test 84 or 112 mg daily of the company’s Nilotinib BE against placebo for three years.
 The primary outcome is CDR-SB after 18 months.
 Secondary outcomes include ADAS-Cog14, MMSE, ADCS-ADL-MCI, and ADCOMS.
 Substudies will analyze CSF and imaging biomarkers at baseline and 18 months.
-The study is planned to run from February 2022 to June 2026.
+The study was planned to run from February 2022 to June 2026, but according to clinicaltrials.gov has not started recruiting.
+Nilotinib no longer appears on the company’s pipeline.

-Nilotinib is also being tested in Huntington’s disease.
+A Phase 1 in Huntington’s disease began in 2018; its current status is unknown.
 A Phase 2 study in cerebellar ataxia was completed in Korea in August 2020.
 For all nilotinib trials, see clinicaltrials.gov.

 Comments